divmgl/nwire/packages/nwire/README.md

 the `UsersService` calls `users.findOne`, `nwire` will **lazily** return an instance of `UserRepository`.

-> ⚠️ `nwire` contexts are not normal objects. `nwire` use a proxy under the hood to evaluate your dependencies as needed.
+> ⚠️ `nwire` contexts are not normal objects. `nwire` uses a proxy under the hood to evaluate your dependencies as needed.
 This is an intentional design decision to avoid having to instantiate the entire `Container` for tests.

 ## License